chenxingqiang/secret-learn/doc/developers/contributing.rst

   asv run -b linear_model HEAD^!

-You can also run the benchmark suite using the version of jax-sklearn already installed in your current Python environment:
+You can also run the benchmark suite using the version of secret-learn already installed in your current Python environment:

 .. prompt:: bash

   asv run --python=same

-It's particularly useful when you installed jax-sklearn in editable mode to avoid creating a new environment each time you run the benchmarks.
+It's particularly useful when you installed secret-learn in editable mode to avoid creating a new environment each time you run the benchmarks.
 By default the results are not saved when using an existing installation.
 To save the results you must specify a commit hash: